rednir/wow2/COMMANDS.md

  - `!wow osu set-announcements-channel [CHANNEL]`
      - Sets the channel where notifications about users will be sent.

+ - `!wow osu test-poll`
+     - Check for new user milestones.

 ## Moderator
  - `!wow mod warn [MENTION] [optional:MESSAGE]`